 The medications presented on this page can also be used to help you quit vaping.

 Three pharmacological treatments to stop smoking have been proven effective.
-Your doctor or pharmacist can help you choose the right medication for you.
+Your pharmacist can help you choose the right medication for you.
 It is important to respect the treatment duration and directions for use of these products.
 When taken correctly, they are safe and do not lead to dependence.

 NRTs are offered in the form of patches, gum, lozenges, inhalers and even mouthsprays (such as Habitrol, NicoDerm, Thrive and Nicorette).Treatment usually lasts 12 weeks, and it is recommended that you stop smoking before starting.